 “Dr. Albright, I’m a reasonable man and I’m all for reasoning with our new friends, but I’m beginning to think that ship has sailed.
 I’ll make nice for now, but I’m not opposed to letting loose a little of our force against them.
 Jimmy, how many are on that ship?”

 “We have 10 warriors here.
 Each of us have to take out nine bad guys.
 I like our odds” Major Donovan said with a grim grin.

 “Captain, you’re going to get us all killed, or worse,” complained Albright.

 “Maybe Dr. Albright.
 But I don’t fancy being a slave to some latter-day Nazi.
 You and the scientists can hang back if you want, but I’m going in with a plan.”

 “What’s the plan, Cap,” asked Jonesie.

 “Well, I think we need to tread softly for now.
 Much as I’d like to, we don’t need to go in with guns blazing.
 We’ve determined that their technology is way behind ours.
 I guess they must have lost a lot of it in some war.
 They don’t need to know that.
 Jimmy said even his sister could hack their system.
 He and Anderson and Jorgenson are tech whizzes.
-If we can get them into the bad guys’ ship system we could throw a few curves.
-I imagine they’ll want to keep us together at first.
+If we can get them into the bad guys’ ship system, we could throw ‘em a few curves.
+I imagine they’ll keep us together at first.
 Albright, Righter, you keep your scientists together as much as possible.
 If we’re going to make a break it needs to be early on.
-I don’t want to leave anyone behind but if it’s between that and getting everyone else out, I will leave your ass.
+I don’t want to leave anyone behind but if it’s between that and getting everyone else out, I will leave your ass behind.
 If I say move, your people need to move.”

 “We’ll be ready, Captain,” said Righter, while silencing the blustering Albright.